 What Could Be Improved at Valentin Imperial Maya

-Valentin Imperial Maya’s size is both its biggest asset and hurdle; the resort wants its guests to do and eat different things each day, but in so doing it’s created an enormous amount of upkeep: the light bulb on the terrace was burned out, the toilet wouldn’t flush, the glasses ran out on the buffet line, day-old room-service leftovers were still in the halls.
+Valentin Imperial Maya’s size is both its biggest asset and hurdle; the resort wants its guests to do and eat different things each day, but in so doing it’s created an enormous amount of upkeep: you may encounter burned-out lightbulbs, toilets that won't flush, glasses running out on the buffet line, or day-old room-service leftovers left in the halls.

-Maintaining the sprawling property is an enormous staff—all of them were cheerful, helpful, and capable—but it’s impossible in such an environment to keep things from falling through the cracks.
+The sprawling property is maintained by an enormous staff—all of them were cheerful, helpful, and capable—but it’s impossible in such an environment to keep things from falling through the cracks.

-But the biggest improvement to be made is in the kitchens.
+Finally, the biggest improvement to be made is in the kitchens.
 The restaurants would be wise to focus on what they do well, rather than aiming to do everything.
-But, as I said... before, if you let common sense be your guide, you should be able to keep your palate happy.Continue to 9 of 10 below.

 Is Valentin Imperial Maya Right for You?

 If you're one of those couples that have trouble going from 60 to 0 on a getaway—or never slows down at all—Valentin can provide you with constant stimulation.
 There are music and games by the pool, lively conversation at the bars, and friendly hellos at every turn.
 It’s not a singles’ haven; it’s not Club Med.
 But neither is it serene.
 The Valentin is for people who like fun, but not necessarily for those seeking a retreat.

 Rather than authenticity, the Valentin traffics in convenience.
 You won't need to research an area, navigate its customs or plan an itinerary in advance; Valentin has taken care of everything, allowing you to play your vacation by ear.
 From the brand names on the sodas and booze to the amplified rock'n'roll by the pool, everything will be familiar.